atalii/adage/README.md

   not familiar enough with the mechanisms of PAM to make this judgment just yet.
   I could see my decisions going either way here.

++ More verification.
+Right now, components are fairly well-coupled, making it hard to extract pure functions to verify.
+As a result, Adage is maybe a bit too light on SPARK.

 + I haven't actually implemented keepenv yet.